galaxyproject/gxadmin/docs/README.mutate.md

 **NAME**

-mutate delete-group-role -  (NEW) Remove the group, role, and any user-group + user-role associations
+mutate delete-group-role -  Remove the group, role, and any user-group + user-role associations

 **SYNOPSIS**